ByLiZhao/slamlib/README.md

 The beauty of SE-Sync is that has profound geometric ituition.
 Not sure whether the Truncated Newton Method used in the paper would cause some subtle issues.

+# Outliners and large-residual problems
+Optimization-based SLAM algorithms generally behave well when the resdual of the objective function is small.
+A few outliners can "poison" a small-residual optimization problem into a large-residual problem.
+There are two related problems:
+1. Before actually solving a SLAM problem, it is hard to tell beforehand whether it is a small-residual problem or not.
+But the effectiveness of many algorithms rely on the fact that residuals are small.
+2. Even if we are lucky and get the global minimum of the optimization problem, for example, through a brutal-force approach, The result is usually not what we want.
+Because a few outliners can scew the resulted map.
+What we really need is actually a method to filter out those outliners.